2015 NZIFST CREST Challenge

 - William Horsley, Stratex Group;

-Each team receives sponsorship from the food industry, to contribute to the costs the school has incurred in entering the Challenge.
+Each team is offered sponsorship from the food industry to contribute to the costs the school has incurred in entering the Challenge.

 Teacher Professional Development